 In Geography it is really important to be able to describe trends effectively.
 When you are faced with a graph you need to describe the overall trend (increasing, decreasing, fluctuating etc) and then illustrate it with data.
 Then describe any anomalies which also need illustrating with data.
 If you do not include data in your answers you are losing out on easy marks.

-- Using image one below describe the pattern of global extreme poverty for 1980 and 2019.
+Using image one below describe the pattern of global extreme poverty for 1980 and 2019.

 Using image two describe the trend in extreme poverty from 1820 to 2018.

-Using image three describe the changes in regional poverty.
+Using image three describe the trend in regional poverty.

 Activity Two - Examples

 A fundamental aspect of Geography is being able to link theory to real-life examples.
 But what is the difference between a case study, a detailed example, and an example?

 Write the difference between what a case study, a detailed example, and an example are.